 If you have been injured on the job, you may be eligible for certain benefits under Florida’s workers’ compensation laws.
-At Walborsky & Bradley, PLLC, we help injured workers in Panama City, Pace and Pensacola.
+At Walborsky Bradley & Fleming, PLLC, we help injured workers in Panama City, Pace and Pensacola.
 Our attorneys can sit down with you and explain how the current laws apply to your situation.
 We can also help you prepare and submit your claim.

 Q. When Should I Report The Accident To My Employer?

 It is best to tell your employer right away if you have suffered an injury in the workplace, as the time is limited.

 Q. What Does The Employer Do With That Information?

 After you report the accident, your employer needs to inform the insurance company.
 Once this is completed, you should receive a brochure that provides you with more information.
 If your employer does not report it to the insurance company, you can do so yourself.